hotnsoursoup/elixirdb/README.md

 The models provide a structured way to define and manage database configurations.
 The recommended approach is to view the model class, but if you want to dump it to a json file, you always have that option as well using `.model_json_schema()` on the class, but is much easier to read the pydantic model definition.

 In this example, we load each model separately and reconstruct it to the EngineModel.

-Note, there are
+**Note** - Not all models are shown.

 ```python
 from elixirdb import ElixirDB, EngineModel, EngineOptions, ExecutionOptions